Jellybean-Sandwich/cautious-parakeet/README.md

 <br />End cards,
 <br />the 'old browser' alert,
 <br />the "Sign In for the Best Youtube Experience" screen,
-<br />the Up Next section, comments,
+<br />the Up Next section,
+<br />comments,
 <br />and the 'People Also Watched' section inside searches

+A lite version that doesn't block comments, 'People Also Watched', and 'Up Next', is also available

 # How to use this:
 <p>Download <a href="https://github.com/Jellybean-Sandwich/cautious-parakeet/releases/latest">cautious-parakeet_ublock-filters-for-youtube.txt</a>